-3) Survey of methods and examples of how software, both open-source and/or proprietary, enables connectivity of smart devices, thereby supporting smart services, cities and communities.
+4) Survey of methods and examples of how software and platforms, both open-source and/or proprietary, enables connectivity of smart devices/terminals and integration of data for supporting smart services, cities and communities.

-4) Definition of a measurement and performance benchmark for quality-of-life indicators in smart cities, and possible regulation and communication mechanisms that can be followed for good urban governance.
+5) Studying policies and business models that ensure involvement of different stakeholders and yield sustainable development of smart cities and communities.

-5) Sharing of experiences and best practices in building smart cities.
+6) Discuss and share reference data management architectures that would promote and enable development of smart cities and communities.

-6) Promotion of capacity building and the acquisition of knowledge on ICTs for adoption of the skills required for development of a smart society.
+7) Defining performance benchmarks and assessment mechanisms for smartness in terms of quality-of-life, technical aspects, and policy mechanisms.

-7) Promotion of policy approaches that foster the economy, investment, innovation and development of the smart society, to support integration of ICTs in public administration, transport, business, education and training, health, the environment, agriculture and science.
+8) Sharing of experiences and best practices in building smart cities and choosing/providing smart services and applications.

-8) Encouraging cooperation between developing and developed countries in order to bridge the digital and knowledge divide through technical and financial assistance, research programmes and voluntary technology transfer on mutually agreeable terms, enabling access to ICT applications in countries and regions where it has not yet been possible.
+9) Promotion of capacity building and the acquisition of knowledge on ICTs for adoption of the skills required for development of a smart society.

-9) Telecommunication/ICT services for tourism that enhance economic growth in smart societies.
+10) Encouraging city planners and city officials to participate in the study and share their experiences.

 3 Expected output

 The output expected from this Question will include: